BioMatt/Walleye_RNAseq/README.md

 #### Generally, the analysis pipeline covers:
 #### -scripts used on the Compute Canada Cedar cluster (https://www.computecanada.ca/), saved under shell scripts
-#### -scripts intermediate between the cluster and R, such as Lace, Corset, and VCFtools
+#### -scripts intermediate between the cluster and R. I.E., Lace and VCFtools
 #### -scripts from R, used to analyze data

 ## Shell scripts: